 A reminder: be respectful with your use of technology.
-Please do not use valuable class time to send text messages, use headphones to listen to music, watch wacky videos, look at Facebook, check email, chat, etc. Doing so will lower your participation grade severely.
+Please do not use valuable class time to send text messages, use headphones to listen to music, watch wacky videos, look at Facebook, check email, chat, etc.

 Students with Disabilities

 Any student with a learning disability that needs special accommodation during exams or class periods should provide documentation from Services for Students with Disabilities confidentially to the instructor.
 The instructor will accommodate that student's needs in the best way possible, given the constraints of the course content and processes.
 It is the student's responsibility to plan in advance in order to meet their own needs and assignment due dates.